The Excel COS Function

 For the simple right-angled triangle below, the cosine of the angle θ, is the ratio of the adjacent side, a, to the hypotenuse, h.

-The Excel COS function calculates the cosine of a given angle (which is supplied in radians).
+The Excel COS function calculates the cosine of a given angle.

 Where the number argument is the angle, in radians, that you want to calculate the cosine of.